gr-/birdie/README.md

 Check for successful installation at [http://localhost:6543](http://localhost:6543)

-## INSTALL
+## INSTALL FOR THE OTHERS

-Birdie was developed with the Python 3.3+ interpreter.
-It is then fully compliant with any Python 3 branch.
+Birdie was developed with the python 3.3+ interpreter.
+It is then fully compliant with any python 3 branch.
-As the cherry on top, some users report that they have successfully experienced Python 2.7+ environments.
+As the cherry on top, some users report that they have successfully experienced python 2.7+ environments.

 ### Setting up a virtual environment